Satisfactory Academic Progress

 - If the Director denies your appeal, you may request a second review by the Financial Aid and Scholarship committee.
 The committee begins meeting in September for the fall semester and in February for the spring semester.
 You must submit this request in writing along with an additional explanation and/or documentation to support your request.

 - If you have been away from school for at least one year and have below a 2.0 cumulative grade point average, you may want to apply for the "Fresh Start Option."
 If the Admissions Office accepts you for "Fresh Start," you will be meeting the satisfactory academic progress guidelines.
 Financial Aid must count all attempted credits prior to Fresh Start toward the 150% time limit.
-For more information on "Fresh Start," contact the Admissions Office.
+For more information on "Fresh Start," contact the Advising & Counseling Center.

 - You may continue your studies at CCCC without financial aid.
 If you regain satisfactory status, you may once again apply for financial assistance.